-The DB-9 serial port on the switch's back panel is used to connect to the switch for out-of-band console configuration.
-The command-line-driven configuration program can be accessed from a terminal or a PC running a terminal emulation program.
-The pin assignments used to connect to the serial port are provided in the following table.
+The DB-9 serial port on the switch's front panel is used to connect to the switch for out-of-band console configuration.
+The on-board configuration program can be accessed from a terminal or a PC running a terminal emulation program.
+The pin assignments used to connect to the serial port are described in the following figure and table.

-Figure 3-8 Serial Port (DB-9 DTE) Pin-Out
+Figure 3-7.
+Serial Port (DB-9 DTE) Pin-Out